chitralverma/schnapps/README.md

 Schnapps provides the boilerplate code for all these activities so that developers can focus on what matters the most - **Application Logic**.

 ## Features
+ - Standardized JSON-based project configuration out-of-the-box
- - Contains an embedded server that hosts mostly managed web services
+ - Allows embedded servers (built on [Apache Dubbo](https://dubbo.apache.org/)) that hosts _mostly managed services_
- - Provides standardized JSON-based app configuration out-of-the-box
- - Allows Synchronous/ Asynchronous Web Applications and REST APIs
- - WebSockets, Server-Sent Events (SSE), Long-Polling, HTTP Streaming (Forever frame) and JSONP are all supported
  - Inbuilt authentication and authorization using [Apache Shiro](https://shiro.apache.org/)
+ - Allows synchronous/ asynchronous web applications and services over HTTP and RPCs
- - Managed connectors to external systems like LDAP, JDBC and Redis.
+ - Managed connectors to external systems like LDAP, JDBC, etc.

-## ~~Quick~~ Schnap Start
+## ~~Quick~~ SchnappStart
 Getting started with Schnapps is as straight-forward as it can get, as exactly 3 things need to be done,
  - Get it
  - Configure it